 Find out how the agent plans to bring your house to the attention of interested buyers—and why the agent believes past strategies will work for your home.
 If the agent doesn't do open houses or take out ads in local newspapers, and you think those would be good ways to sell your house, find out why.

 A good agent will provide specific advice on what would make your house more marketable—such as a major downsizing of house furniture, yard cleanup, painting, and other spiffing up.
 In cases of older properties, the agent might suggest you arrange a professional inspection by an experienced contractor so that you are aware of any hidden problems.
-(This won't be the same person who does an inspection for the buyer.
-See Getting a Home Inspection for details.)
+(This won't be the same person who does an inspection for the buyer, as described in Getting a Home Inspection Before a Real Estate Purchase.)

-Expect to pay somewhere 5% to 6% of the home's sales price (to be split between your agent and the buyer's agent; either 50-50 or, more often, with the buyer's agent receiving 2.5%).
-The exact amount could vary depending on many factors, including the selling price of your home.
+The exact amount could vary depending on many factors, including the selling price of your home and the ultimate outcome of various lawsuits and consumer scrutiny of the real estate industry.
 See Negotiate the Agent's Commission When Selling Your House for details.

 Your final decision should be based on the above factors as well as intangibles, such as how easy you feel it will be to work with a particular agent and how organized and detail-oriented the agent seems.
 If, for example, an agent comes late to your initial meeting and is interrupted by constant phone calls, think twice.
 (Of course, if the agent is in the middle of closing a deal, there might be urgent calls the agent needs to take, but the agent should explain this before you start your interview.)
 Or if you sense an agent is overbooked and won't provide the time attention you'll need, keep looking.
 You don't want your agent to push you off to a less experienced associate owing to a lack of time to handle key details of your house sale.